Leynse/xbeach-docs/docs/xbeach_manual.rst

 The parameters listed in the table below involve the settings for bed friction and viscosity influencing the flow in XBeach.
-The bed friction is influenced by the dimensionless friction coefficient :par:`cf` or other formulation like the dimensional ChÃ©zy or Manning.
+The bed friction is influenced by the dimensionless friction coefficient :par:`cf` or other formulation like the dimensional Chézy or Manning.
 The bed friction formulation applied needs to be determined with the keyword :par:`bedfriction`.
 It is possible both to define one value (keyword:
 :par:`bedfriccoef`) or to apply, spatially varying values for the bed